Skip to content

 Section titled “Can I mix grandfathered and on-demand nodes?”

 Yes.
 A cluster can have a pooled pool over your adopted servers (your cheap baseline) and a managed pool of on-demand nodes for burst that scales to zero.
 The autoscaler prefers your pooled nodes and only spills to on-demand when the pool is full.
+How the two behave: node pools.

 The cluster is torn down and the per-cluster charge stops, prorated.
 Your adopted servers are not deleted — they’re your property and keep their grandfathered rate, ready to use in another cluster.